-From the rich culture of the Chagga people, to the wide-ranging biodiversity and many exciting routes that one can take to reach the top, Kilimanjaro’s possibilities for adventure are endless.
+From the rich culture of the Chagga people to the wide-ranging biodiversity and many exciting routes that one can take to reach the top, Kilimanjaro’s possibilities for adventure are endless.
 Read our list of unique facts about one of the world’s most breathtaking destinations before embarking on your Mount Kilimanjaro adventure.

 1. It’s the World’s Tallest Freestanding Mountain